Ethan-ThinkGeo/HowDoISample-ForMvc/README.md

-# How Do I Sample for Mvc
+# How Do I Sample

 ### Description